Coordinate-based meta-regression algorithms

 GLH testing with contrast matrix specified

-CBMR supports more flexible GLH test by specifying a contrast matrix.
-For example, group comparison test 2xgroup_0-1xgroup_1-1xgroup_2 can be represented as t_con_group=[2, -1, -1, 0], as an input in compute_contrast function.
-Multiple independent GLH tests can be conducted simultaneously by including multiple contrast vectors/matrices in t_con_group.
+CBMR supports more flexible GLH tests by specifying contrast vectors or matrices directly through the result-level infer API.
+For example, the group comparison 2xgroup_0-1xgroup_1-1xgroup_2 can be represented as group_contrasts=[[2, -1, -1, 0]].
+Multiple independent GLH tests can be conducted simultaneously by including multiple contrast vectors or matrices in group_contrasts.

 )